 Who can apply?
 Parents/caregivers, who have a child between the ages of 0 and 18 years old, with a developmental and/or physical disability and who are residents of Ontario.

 Note: Verification from a physician regarding the child's disability is required as part of the application.
 Family income is not considered as part of eligibility assessment.

-To Apply: Please contact any one of the agencies listed below:
+To Apply: Please contact: